realm/realm-SharedTasks/README.md

 # Conclusion
 As you will see in the downloaded application, the Realm permission system is very simple yet can be used to create dynamic behaviors in your applications, even complex peer-to-peer like sharing data systems that don't require a central set of shared data models.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details!

+This project adheres to the [Contributor Covenant Code of Conduct](https://realm.io/conduct/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [info@realm.io](mailto:info@realm.io).

+## License

+Distributed under the Apache 2.0 license.
+See [LICENSE](LICENSE) for more information.